Flexible Spending Account (FSA) &

 If the debit card is not used and an employee is filing for reimbursement via the online portal or using a paper form, two claims must be filed.
 One claim for the balance of the FSA account and another claim for the HRA account.
 For example, an employee has a $500 invoice to be reimbursed and there is $200 in FSA and $350 in HRA.
 The employee would file $200 for FSA and file a claim for $300 from the HRA account for the same invoice.

-Employees can setup an online account at www.benefitadvantage.com to view their HRA account balance and claim history, file claims and sign up for direct deposit for faster reimbursement.
-When logging in, participants should use their employee ID number, not their social security number.
-All City FSA/HRA accounts are organized by employee ID.
-Employees can also download the Benefit Advantage Mobile App to manage their account.
-Benefit Advantage can be reached at 1-800-686-6829 or email@example.com regarding employee questions or issues.
-If Benefit Advantage is not able to resolve the issue, employees can call DER/Employee Benefits at 414-286-8111.
+Employees can setup an online account at www.myameriflex.com to view their HRA account balance and claim history, file claims and sign up for direct deposit for faster reimbursement.
+When creating an account, participants should click the link to use their Ameriflex Benefits Card instead.
+Do not use your SSN.
+Employees can also download the Ameriflex Mobile App to manage their account.
+Ameriflex can be reached at 1-888-868-3539 or firstname.lastname@example.org regarding employee questions or issues.
+If Ameriflex is not able to resolve the issue, employees can call DER/Employee Benefits at 414-286-8111.

 *Please Note: Employees may participate in both a HRA and FSA but cannot submit the same expenses to both plans or they may be subject to penalties through the IRS.